DQL¶

 Group Filtering: Execute having-clause to filter aggregated groups

-- This is the key difference from the WHERE clause
+- This is a key difference from the WHERE clause

 -